WestpacCXTeam/GUI-source/tabcordions/README.md

 [WBG](http://westpaccxteam.github.io/GUI-tabcordions/tests/WBG/) |
 [BT](http://westpaccxteam.github.io/GUI-tabcordions/tests/BT/)

 > Sometimes you need to group elements either for visual structure or as a functional requirement so that you can manipulate the group.
-For those situations
-> we’ve created several containers to get you started.
+For those situations we’ve created several containers to get you started.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Release History

+* v4.1.4 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
+	* Ensuring open collapsibles don’t chop overflow; was affecting offset focus outlines
 * v4.1.3 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
 	* Updating the accordion toggle icon and removing the indicator arrow [#402](https://github.com/WestpacCXTeam/GUI-source/issues/402)